ncgasca/ncgasca.github.io/_pages/code.md

 This page includes code that Natalie has developed for some of her published works.

-R code for the data analysis portion of "**Comparison of dimension reduction methods for the identificaiton of heart-healthy dietary patterns**" can be found [here in txt format](https://github.com/ncgasca/ncgasca.github.io/files/9553809/Gasca_Rcode_DataApplication_Basic.txt) (last updated Sept.
+R code for the data analysis portion of "**Comparison of dimension reduction methods for the identification of heart-healthy dietary patterns**" can be found [here in txt format](https://github.com/ncgasca/ncgasca.github.io/files/9553809/Gasca_Rcode_DataApplication_Basic.txt) (last updated Sept.
 12, 2022).